Bubble Docs

 Reference: Elements

-Whether you want to create an elaborate presentation page with images and animations or a simple signup form, it's all done by combining different elements in a way that your users find useful and visually pleasing.
+Whether you want to create an elaborate presentation page with images and animations or a simple signup form, it's all done by combining different elements in a way that your users find useful and visually appealing.

 Bubble offers a lot of different elements serving different purposes.